geethankuriakose/myproject/README.md

 # Create an user in AWS IAM

-create an aws iam user and group with AWSEC2FULLaccess rights  and download your pem file into myproject directory
+create an aws iam user with programatic access and group with AWSEC2FULLaccess rights  and download your pem file into myproject directory

 # update following varaibles in myprooject.tf